X

 Chain Angle

-The angle at which the anchor rode reaches the chainwheel on a vertical windlass is less critical since so much more of the wheel is in contact with the chain or rope.
+For a vertical windlass, the angle at which the anchor rode reaches the chain wheel is less critical since so much more of the wheel is in contact with the chain or rope.
 This means the height and pitch of the bow roller is more important to consider on a boat with a vertical windlass.

 Sometimes adding a new bow roller is as simple as a bolt-on installation.
 Often, our customers add a bow roller and need to switch from a single red-and-green navigation light on the center line to separate red and green lights to mount farther outboard.